Making Non-Markovian master equations accessible with approximate environments: Techniques to Approximate the correlation function by a series of decaying exponentials

-The best thing about this method when compared to AAA alone, is that it is a lot less sensitive to the support points used, the original AAA scheme is a lot more sensitive, though it is usually not a problem when using logarithmic instead of linearly separated support points \cite{fermionicaaa,taming}.
+\item obtain the amplitudes by $c_k := \frac{a_k}{1-z_k^2}$, $k=1, \dots, M$. \end{enumerate} The best thing about this method when compared to AAA alone, is that it is a lot less sensitive to the support points used, the original AAA scheme is a lot more sensitive, though it is usually not a problem when using logarithmic instead of linearly separated support points \cite{fermionicaaa,taming}.